MDaams/trivia-app/readme.md

 To keep the list from growing infinitely, when a question is answered it is deleted.
 When the list is empty, a new bulk fetch is done to the TriviaAPI.
 This means when two users receive the same question and Henk evaluates his answer before Anna.
 Anna's will evaluate on a non-existing question.
 I added a `RuntimeException` so this is handled gracefully.

 To make multiplayer robust, sessions should be implemented and each user should get their own list of questions in memory.

+# Future Considerations

+The external trivia API can return 429 too many requests.
+This wont happen if only a single user uses this API.
+It would be good to add a retry mechanism in the future when this code is returned from the external API.